IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 case here, the reference should be set to
 {{TCPDUMP}} and the RFC number to be assigned to this document, which is not repeated each time.

-The initial contents of the table are based upon the Link type list maintained by libpcap, and published on {{TCPDUMP}}.
+The initial contents of the table are based upon the link-layer header type list maintained by libpcap, and published on {{TCPDUMP}}.

 Note that historically, values were assigned incrementally following First Come First Served (FCFS) policy, with a preference for a public specification, but with no mandate.
 Some historical values may have less specification than desired.